-The main difference between an employee and a contractor is that an employee operates under the control and supervision of his/her employer (you), and a contractor retains all control over himself and his services.
+The main difference between an employee and a contractor is that an employee operates under the control and supervision of their employer (you), and a contractor retains all control over their services.

 Household professionals include nannies, home health aides, private nurses, cooks, gardeners, caretakers, and other similar domestic workers.

 For example, a nurse who has their own company and comes by once a week to provide medical services to an aging parent is a contractor; a nanny who cares for your children in your home is an employee.
 For more information visit the IRS Publication 926

 The Social Security and Medicare wage threshold is $2,400 for 2022.
 This means that if you pay a household employee cash wages greater than $2,400 in 2022, then you have to report and pay Social Security and Medicare taxes on that employee's wages.
 For more information visit the IRS Publication 926